 While synchronous communication tools, such as Google, provided an invaluable ‘quick response’ solution, many schools have now subsequently identified obstacles as they evolve towards a distance or blended learning model.
 These challenges and needs include:

-The last two point are pivotal, with many schools citing the inability of children and parents to submit learning evidence, along with a ‘lack of teacher time' to review and assess learning evidence that had been submitted.
+The last two points are pivotal, with many schools citing the inability of children and parents to submit learning evidence along with a ‘lack of teacher time' to review and assess learning evidence that had been submitted.

 Only 10% of the schools surveyed said they had no challenges relating to assessment.

 Since the research report was published, other challenges were immediately identified at the start of the new academic year– Local and regional isolation rules alongside individual quarantine requirements, now require schools to simultaneously teach students in the classroom and at home.

 When looking at the ‘bigger picture’ of these challenges, we reach the conclusion that schools are facing a series of series of complex and potentially expensive technology integration/development activities.

 Supporting blended teaching needs of international schools, academies and tutoring colleges was a core objective of Kinteract’s solution design from the outset– learning both in the classroom and at home is easily adaptable and accessible.

 *A survey of school leaders and technology directors at 82 international schools across 41 countries, re edtech usage during the pandemic